 In popular writing on psychology, science, and education, we often encounter the phrase “research has shown.”
 Beware of it.
-Even its milder cousin, “research suggests,” may sneak up and put magic juice into your eyes, so that, upon opening them, you fall in love with the first findings you see (until you catch on to the trick).
+Even its milder cousin, “research suggests,” may sneak up and put magic juice in your eyes, so that, upon opening them, you fall in love with the first findings you see (until you catch on to the trick).

-Research rarely “shows” much, for starters—especially research on that “giddy thing” known as humanity.* Users of the phrase “research has shown” often commit any of these distortions: (a) disregarding the flaws of the research; (b) misinterpreting it; (c) exaggerating its implications; or (d)cloaking it in vague language.
+Research rarely “shows” much, for starters—especially research on that “giddy thing” known as humanity.* Users of the phrase “research has shown” often commit any of these distortions: (a) disregarding the flaws of the research; (b) misinterpreting it; (c) exaggerating its implications; or (d) cloaking it in vague language.
 Sometimes they do this without intent of distorting, but the distortions remain.

 Let’s take an example that shows all these distortions.
 Certain teaching methodologies emphasize a combination of gesture, speech, and listening.
 While such a combination makes sense, it is taken to extremes by Whole Brain Teaching, a rapid call-and-response pedagogical method that employs teacher-class and student-student dialogue in alternation.
 At the teacher’s command, students turn to their partners and “teach” a concept, speaking about it and making gestures that the partner mimics exactly.
 Watch the lesson on Aristotle’s “Four Causes,” and you may end up dizzy and bewildered; why would anyone choose to teach Aristotle in such a loud and frenzied manner?